Search the site...

 I was born and raised in a Mid-western suburb of St. Louis.
 After discovering my passion for art and a desire to teach, I went to the University of Missouri – Columbia for my undergraduate degree in Art Education.
 I focused on learning as many art processes as possible with an emphasis in Ceramics and Printmaking.
 I earned my Master’s degree in Learning, Teaching, and Curriculum with an emphasis in Art from the University of Missouri and then went on to pursue a Master of Science in Educational Leadership from Western Governor's University.
 I hope to continue soon on my Ph.D., researching student learning in visual art.
 In the meantime, I continue to learn by keeping up on reading, collaborating with my colleagues, and taking an active role in my professional organizations like NAEA and MAEA.

-I have been an artist/educator for more than nineteen years.
-Currently I am a district Fine Arts Curriculum Content Leader for grades K-12.
-I work with music, theatre, and visual art teachers facilitating curriculum composition, assessment writing, and professional development.
-I have been working in curriculum for ten+ years, fostering and feeding my insane fascination for the what and how we teach art.
-Incidentally, I work as a coach and a support system for my teachers in their daily work.
-I am also a National Board Certified Teacher, which was one of the best personal professional development journeys I've taken.
+I also served as our district k-12 Fine Arts Curriculum Content Leader for seventeen years.
+I worked with music, theatre, and visual art teachers facilitating curriculum composition, assessment writing, and professional development.
+This work fed my insane fascination for the what and how we teach art.
+I had the chance to work as a coach and a support system for teachers in their daily work, ensuring they had what they needed in the classroom to be the best teacher they could be.

 Publications